Flywheel (film): Cast

-Background
+Production

-Filming of Flywheel began in November 2002 and continued into 2003 by the Sherwood Baptist Church team.
-The film was shot digitally to avoid film processing expenses.
-The filmmakers set a budget of $20,000 for production costs, and used church members as the cast and production crew.
-Stephen Kendrick said, "We produced Flywheel with one Canon XL1s camera, G4 Mac computers and some Final Cut Pro editing software."
+Filming of Flywheel began in November 2002 and continued into 2003.
+Produced by the Sherwood Baptist Church in Albany, Georgia, the film was shot digitally to reduce costs.
+The production had a budget of $20,000 and used church members as cast and crew.
+According to Stephen Kendrick, the filmmakers used "one Canon XL1s camera, G4 Mac computers and some Final Cut Pro editing software."

+Release

 It was released to theaters on April 9, 2003, first to a Carmike Theatre in Albany, Georgia, and a director's cut DVD was released on November 13, 2007.

-Release

 Flywheel was released through Carmike Cinemas in Tifton and Columbus, Georgia.
 The film ultimately grossed $37,000 theatrically.
 It was novelized by suspense writer Eric Wilson, titled Flywheel and published by Thomas Nelson, in 2008.

 DVD release

 Flywheel: Director's Cut was released to DVD on November 13, 2007.
 DVD sales of the film were more successful, with more than 300,000 copies sold.
 The director's cut included an eight-part Bible study as one of its special features.
 Stephen Kendrick said, "They are color correcting [the Director's Cut of] Flywheel.
 They are adding better sound effects and some things like that.
 Adding a director's commentary.
 It will be a director's cut version.
 A new cover on it, adding a couple of extra languages."
 Six minutes of the film were removed, making the running time 114 minutes.